 Give them a chance to walk their talk.
 If they misuse it, close that door forever.

-If you have doubts, they’ll not keep their word, then decline politely and boldly.
+If you have doubts that they won’t keep their word, then decline politely and boldly.
 If they make you feel pressured, then help them out with such a small amount that you wouldn’t mind losing forever.

 Either don’t make promises or do everything that you promise, whatever the situation (unless it feels like the end of the world).
-Make it clear to people what they can expect from you.
+Make it clear what they can expect from you.

 Finally, use your intuition.
 Let your gut feeling be the best judge to test the viability of your promises.

 5. Be truly thankful.
-Keep a diary of your gratitudes.
+Keep a diary of your blessings and gratitude.

-Gratitude to other people’s kind acts is a key to our happiness.
+Gratitude for other people’s kind acts is a key to our happiness.
 A true sense of gratitude involves three steps:

 - feeling it